vegafoundation/vega-vega-continuum-vtc-meta-3/paper/WHITEPAPER_ZH.md

 ## Executive Summary

-This white paper introduces VEGA Continuum VTC Meta – a conceptual framework within the Resonance Data and QIRC paradigm.
-VEGA Continuum VTC Meta models meaning as a resonant state with temporal coherence.
+This white paper introduces VEGA CONTINUUM VTC META – a conceptual framework within the Resonance Data and QIRC paradigm.
+VEGA CONTINUUM VTC META models meaning as a resonant state with temporal coherence.

 ---

 ## 1. Motivation

 Current AI systems can process information but cannot preserve insight or wisdom over time.
-VEGA Continuum VTC Meta addresses this gap conceptually.
+VEGA CONTINUUM VTC META addresses this gap conceptually.

 ---

-## 2. Definition of VEGA Continuum VTC Meta
+## 2. Definition of VEGA CONTINUUM VTC META

-VEGA Continuum VTC Meta is a conceptual framework that describes meaning not as a static point, but as a dynamic, resonant state.
+VEGA CONTINUUM VTC META is a conceptual framework that describes meaning not as a static point, but as a dynamic, resonant state.
 Relevance emerges from resonance strength, not from distance.

 ---